soumyanil22/Group_project_bobbi_brown/README.md

 ### 6. Cart page
+A cart page has two UI which conditionally renders  depending weather cart is empty or at least has one item inside.

-After adding all the required grocery items we can go to cart where all selected items will be displayed and here in cart we can increase , decrease or remove items from the cart.
+After adding all the required grocery items we can go to cart where all selected items will be displayed and here in cart we can increase , decrease or remove items from the cart,and also we can apply for discount using coupon coad.

+## Empty Cart
 ![c1](https://user-images.githubusercontent.com/101917670/197589618-c4d80fea-1ce0-4998-90d6-b6b1e7b3f98b.PNG)

+## Cart with items

 ### 7. Offers page